The mixologist’s favourite, a good vodka is the backbone of any home bar, so it’s important to make it one to remember... for all the right reasons.

-Super versatile, vodka is delicious served chilled and drunk neat as the Russians do, over ice with a slice of lemon or in a wide variety of cocktails.
+Vodka is versatile – it's delicious served chilled and drunk neat as the Russians do, or over ice with a slice of lemon, or in a wide variety of cocktails.
 As such, we think it’s about time vodka shakes off its reputation as a bland, flavourless spirit.

-Potato, rye, and even old grape skins have been utilised to impart their specific flavours but arguably a good vodka needs an exceptional water source and only the purest and freshest will do.
+Potato, rye, and even old grape skins have been used to impart flavour but a special vodka needs an exceptional water source – and only the purest and freshest will do.

-We’ve included brands with long, rich histories, to new emerging small batch producers creating amazing spirits in tiny distilleries and found vodka from across the world, including the most obvious Russia and Poland, as well as ones from much closer to home – even right here in the UK.
+We’ve included brands with long, rich histories, to new emerging small batch producers creating amazing spirits in tiny distilleries.
+There are vodkas from across the world, including the most obvious Russia and Poland, as well as ones from much closer to home – even right here in the UK.

 Reyka vodka, 70cl, 40%: £26.95, Master of Malt